Simple Minds: Mainstream success (1984–1987)

 Already a popular band in the UK, Europe, Canada and Australia, Simple Minds were starting to crack the US charts in 1983.
 The band's early UK releases on Arista were not picked up by Arista USA, who had 'right of first refusal' for their releases.
 By 1983, the band had moved to A&M Records in the US and began gaining traction.
 The band's US breakthrough finally came in 1985, thanks to one of the year's most successful films, The Breakfast Club.
 For the film's soundtrack, the band recorded "Don't You (Forget About Me)", a song written by Keith Forsey and Steve Schiff, which had previously been offered to Billy Idol and Bryan Ferry before being offered to Simple Minds.
 Released as a single, the song reached No. 1 in the US, and also became a hit in many other countries around the world, including the UK, where it became the band's first Top 10 single.

 Despite this upshot in success, it was during this time that the camaraderie that had fuelled Simple Minds began to take a load on the band, and in time over the next ten years the band's line-up underwent frequent changes.
 Jim Kerr subsequently recalled "We were knackered.
 We were desensitized.
 The band started to fracture.
 We were lads who had grown up together, we were meant to grow together, politically, spiritually and artistically.
 But we were getting tired with each other.
 There was an element of the chore creeping in.
 We were coasting and this whole other thing was a challenge."
 The first casualty was bassist Derek Forbes, who was beginning to squabble with Kerr.
 Forbes began failing to turn up for rehearsals, and was dismissed.
 Forbes remained in touch with the band, and was soon reunited with another former Simple Minds bandmate, drummer Brian McGee, in Propaganda.
 To replace Forbes, Simple Minds hired John Giblin, who owned the band's rehearsal space.
-A former member of Brand X, he had most recently been working as a session musician for artists such as Peter Gabriel, Phil Collins, and Kate Bush.
+A former member of Brand X, he had most recently been working as a session musician for Peter Gabriel, Phil Collins, and Kate Bush.
 Giblin made his debut with Simple Minds at Live Aid in Philadelphia, where the band performed "Don't You (Forget About Me)", a new track called "Ghost Dancing" and "Promised You a Miracle".